ManiChauras/Fog_prediction/README.md

 Fog index,Fog Duration and Energy loss column get added and resampling occurs for 6 hr .

 ## Models
-Many Machine learning regression models applied on the dataset but only handful of them - ** Linear Regression, Gradient boosting, Adaboost, Random forest Regression and Ensemble technique"" performs well so they are considered for base model.
+Many Machine learning regression models applied on the dataset but only handful of them - **Linear Regression, Gradient boosting, Adaboost, Random forest Regression and Ensemble technique** performs well so they are considered for base model.

-During EDA one hidden point came in front that - ** Fog Index Value Depends on its previous values **.
+During EDA one hidden point came in front that - **Fog Index Value Depends on its previous values**.

 So, two Models proposed till now-
 1) Model -1 : Having columns of previous fog index datasets .